JasonYao3/Tableau-Visualization/README.md

 Repo for tableau visualization

 ## [Workout Wednesday](http://www.workout-wednesday.com)
 >Workout Wednesday is a weekly challenge to re-create a data-driven visualization.
 The challenges are designed to grow participants knowledge of Tableau and help kick-start >personal development.
-Each Wednesday a challenge is release and participants are asked to replicate the challenge that is posed as closely as possible
+Each Wednesday a challenge is release and participants are asked to replicate the challenge that is posed as closely as possible/

-Wo
+## Example of my work

+## Can you build a dynamic date drilling chart?
 <img src="https://github.com/JasonYao3/Tableau-Visualization/blob/master/Workout_Wednesday/Week%2019/WOW%20Week19.gif" width="400" height="790">

 WOW | W36